 You can view objects and archive and library materials which are not on display by appointment.

 - Dana Research Centre and Library at the Science Museum in London

 - Insight: Collections and Research Centre at the National Science and Media Museum, Bradford

-- Collections Centre at the Museum of Science and Industry, Manchester
+- Collections Centre at the Science and Industry Museum, Manchester

 - Search Engine at the National Railway Museum

 - Library and Archive at the National Collections Centre in Wroughton, Wiltshire

 - Blythe House, London